napari/docs/docs/guides/histogram.md

 ## Accessing the histogram

-Each image layer has a histogram button next to the {ref}`contrast limits <adjusting-contrast-limits>` slider.
+Each image layer has a histogram button next to the {ref}`contrast limits <contrast-limits>` slider.
 The button has two interactions:

 - **Left-click** toggles the histogram inline, directly in the layer controls panel.